 Charlecote's deer through the year

-Our deer roam freely around the parkland coming right up to the house and outbuildings when visitors are gone.
+Our deer roam freely around the parkland, coming right up to the house and outbuildings when visitors are gone.
 If you take a walk in the wider parkland you’ll almost certainly see them during your visit.
 If you’ve not found the deer, just ask any of the Park and Garden staff or volunteers you see around, and they will point you in the right direction.

 Our historic fallow deer herd comprises all 4 colours of the species – common, menil (the spots are more distinct than the common), melanistic (very dark), and leucistic – almost white.
+The white deer are not albinos - it is their natural colouring.

 At the start of the year, the deer are being fed with specialist deer nuts.
 This ensures that they are getting all of the nutrients and minerals they need.
-The deer absolutely love them which means that we are able to get really close to the herd when feeding.
+The deer absolutely love them which means that we are able to get close to the herd when feeding.

 In April and May the deer come in to their cycle of casting (losing) their antlers.
 If you see antlers lying about around the park area please leave them for the deer to eat.
 They act as a supplement for the deer, adding essential minerals to their diet.